-Pastor Maldonado is a former racing driver from Venezuela whose greatest success was a victory at 2012 Spanish Grand Prix.
-In total, Maldonado recorded 95 starts in the Formula One World Championship between 2011 and 2015, driving for Williams and Lotus.
-Earlier in a career, in 2010, he was the GP2 Series champion.
+Pastor Maldonado is a racing driver from Venezuela whose currently competes in the FIA World Endurance Championship.
+Earlier in a career, he was 2010 GP2 Series champion and recorded 95 starts in the Formula One World Championship between 2011 and 2015, driving for Williams and Lotus.
+His greatest success was a victory at 2012 Spanish Grand Prix.

 Pastor Rafael Maldonado Motta was born in March 1985 in Maracay, Venezuela, where he drove a go-kart.
 When he became ready for higher level, Pastor had to move to Europe.
 It was in 2003 when Maldonado for the first time experienced formula racing as a driver of Cram Competition team in the Italian Formula Renault Championship.
 His first year in the new environment went relatively well, so Pastor finished 7th overall after he has scored three podiums.

 He stayed in the series and with the team for another season and won the title.
 Maldonado became Italian Formula Renault champion after scoring 8 wins and other 4 podiums.
 In 2004 Maldonado also raced in the Formula Renault Eurocup and won 2 out of 15 races before taking the 8th place in the Drivers’ championship.

 In November that year, Maldonado was given an opportunity to test with Minardi F1 team at Misano circuit and, according to the team owner, his performance was pretty good.
 However, Pastor had to go a long way before making a debut in the most popular racing championship.

 Move to Formula Renault 3.5 Series